 \subsubsection{Entropy}

 Entropy is a widely used measure of uncertainty in classification problems.
 In an ensemble of classifiers, entropy serves as a quantitative measure of the uncertainty or disorder present in the probability distribution of the predicted class labels.
 A higher entropy value indicates a greater degree of uncertainty in the predictions, as the predictions of the individual classifiers in the ensemble are significantly different.
-In contrast, a lower entropy value denotes reduced uncertainty as the ensemble assigns very similar probabilities to a particular class, indicating strong agreement among the classifiers and increased confidence in their collective prediction.
+In contrast, a lower entropy value indicates reduced uncertainty as the ensemble assigns very similar probabilities to a particular class, indicating strong agreement among the classifiers and increased confidence in their collective prediction.
 The formula for calculating entropy is as follows:

 \begin{equation}